sdoro/dj14/README.md

 ## Setup github and c9.io workspace (the easy way)

 1. Create a github repository (e.g. dj14)
+2. Enter in demo-project c9.io workspace and copy your ~/ssh/id_rsa.pub key into https://github.com/settings/ssh
-2. Create a new workspace in c9.io filling with the previous generated github repository (e.g. dj14)
+3. Create a new workspace in c9.io filling with the previous generated github repository (e.g. dj14) into field named "Clone from Git or Mercurial URL".

 Now the github *origin* IS in github.com: